mviereck/x11docker/README.md

 ## Sound
 Sound is possible with options `--pulseaudio` and `--alsa`.
  - For pulseaudio sound with `--pulseaudio` you need `pulseaudio` on host and in image.
- - For ALSA sound with `--alsa` you can specify the desired sound card with `--env ALSA_CARD=Generic`.
+ - For ALSA sound with `--alsa` you can specify the desired sound card with e.g. `--env ALSA_CARD=Generic`.
 Get a list of available sound cards with `aplay -l`.
 ## Language locales
 You have two possibilities to set [language locale](https://wiki.archlinux.org/index.php/locale) in docker image.
  - For support of chinese, japanese and korean characters install a font like `fonts-arphic-uming` in image.